-Prior to that, ABF operated as a 501 (c)(3) organization under the U.S. Internal Revenue Code since 2006 when it was established pursuant to an agreement between the Bulgarian - American Enterprise Fund (the "Fund") and the United States of America acting through the U.S. Agency for International Development ("USAID").
-The Foundation was created to advance the purposes of Section 201(a) of the Support for East European Democracy Act of 1989 ("SEED Act") and to build upon the programs established by the Fund.
-The Foundation received its first donation, in the form of a transfer of assets, from the Fund on August 8, 2008.
+Prior to that, ABF's predecessor organization was established pursuant to an agreement between the Bulgarian - American Enterprise Fund (the "Fund") and the United States of America acting through the U.S. Agency for International Development ("USAID").
+The predecessor organization was created to advance the purposes of Section 201(a) of the Support for East European Democracy Act of 1989 ("SEED Act") and to build upon the programs established by the Fund.